Prospective Students FAQs

 Can I apply for the NHS Learning Support Fund bursary?

-For the last couple of years, financial support has been made available to students studying a number of healthcare courses via the NHS Learning Support Fund.
+For the last few years, financial support has been made available to students studying a number of healthcare courses via the NHS Learning Support Fund.

 Where can I find out about Salford bursaries?